Master of Music in Music Production, Technology, and Innovation

 Digital Production and Design

-Throughout the program, students conceive and produce a body of work as they prepare for careers in music technology innovation, composition and production, interactive and mixed media, remixing, electronic musicianship, DJing, software and game development, live performance in solo and ensemble settings, and education.
-Graduates are well prepared for rapid changes in the music industry and adaptable to new creative directions.
+The goal is to produce a body of work that will prepare students for a career in music technology innovation, composition and production, interactive and mixed media, remixing, electronic musicianship, DJing, software and game development, live performance in solo and ensemble settings, and/or education.
+Upon completing the program, students will also be well prepared to adapt to rapid changes and new creative directions in the music industry.

 Program Purposes and Learning Outcomes: